 This tool has proven useful for companies that have not fully defined their brand when they need to quickly get content created.
 But there are many ways to accomplish the same goal.
 For a different approach, read this article about defining your brand voice on the Content Marketing Institute blog.

 Your voice is just one element of your company’s brand.
 Defining your brand requires defining everything that defines a brand, including the logo, color, and font selection.
 This takes time.
 The brand voice scale was created so you can quickly guide content writers when your overall brand is not yet defined.

 The Brand Voice Scale can be a useful tool to refer to as an initial brand is developed or during rebranding to help ensure that all the brand elements work together.

 If your company serves vastly different audiences you may want to consider establishing different voices for different audiences.
 This only works if your communication channels are different for each audience.

-While it is important to be consistent, your content creators do need to use judgement and break the guidelines when necessary.
-If your brand uses humor, when a customer is having a problem with your product or service a little humor could inject a little levity that reduces the stress.
-Or it could piss them off any you lose them as a customer.
+While it is important to be consistent, your content creators do need to use judgment and break the guidelines when necessary.
+If your brand uses humor when a customer is having a problem with your product or service, a little humor could inject a little levity that reduces the stress.
+Or it could piss them off and you lose them as a customer.
 Always keep in mind the goal of each piece of content and the mindset of the content consumer, and adjust accordingly.

 The need to define your company voice becomes obvious as your company grows.
-Many small and medium sized businesses haven’t taken the time to define it, making it difficult to get help from professional content writers.
+Many small and medium-sized companies don’t take the time to define it, making it difficult to get help from professional content writers.
 When you need content now you don’t have time or resources to go through a comprehensive branding exercise.
 The Brand Voice Scale is a simple tool that you can use to quickly make your communications more consistent.

 Download the Brand Voice Scale Word document to quickly define your own brand voice.